California drops wildfire utility liability protection plan

-Napa Democratic Sen. Bill Dodd tells the San Francisco Chronicle on Saturday that there wasn't enough time before the legislative session ends Aug.
-31 to study and pass the issue.
+There's not enough time to settle the contentious and complex issues involved before the legislative session ends Aug.
+31, Napa Democratic Sen. Bill Dodd told the San Francisco Chronicle on Saturday.

-He says "it was a tough fight ... so we are pivoting."
+"It was a tough fight ... so we are pivoting," said Dodd, co-chairman of the legislative conference committee on wildfire preparedness and response.

-The proposal by the Democratic Brown drew criticism that it would give utility companies too much protection without ensuring they safely maintain equipment.
+Brown's proposal would have let judges decide how much utilities pay when their equipment causes wildfires.
+It would have softened a legal standard that generally holds them entirely responsible for the costs of fires triggered by their power lines or other infrastructure.

+Current California law holds utilities responsible for damage from fires ignited by their equipment even if they have followed safety rules.

+Those who want to change the law fear utilities could go bankrupt or significantly raise prices for California residents as climate change makes wildfires even more severe.

 Lawmakers raised concerns about Brown's plan at an Aug.
-9 hearing on the proposal as part of a committee set up to address wildfire issues.

-Current California law holds utilities responsible for damage from fires ignited by their equipment even if they've followed safety rules.
+9 hearing on the proposal.
+They said it would give utility companies too much protection without ensuring they safely maintain equipment.

 Information from: San Francisco Chronicle, http://www.sfgate.com